SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 ![edit user roles dialog](images/user-roles.png "Image showing edit user roles dialog")

-To give a user full account privileges, it is necessary that the author signs the SAR license agreement.The upgrading of accounts can either be done by RC user support or the portal admin.
+To give a user full account privileges, it is necessary that the author signs the SAR license agreement.
+The upgrading of accounts can either be done by RC user support or the portal admin.
 When a portal admin upgrades an account from limited to full, the responsiblity to make sure that the agreement is signed by this user lies with the protal administrator.
 Please forward the signed agreement to RC user support.

 ## Writing the exposition, collaboration

 The first stage is the writing of the *exposition* itself.
 It is important to note that it has to be an exposition, a "work" object on its own cannot enter a review workflow on the RC.
-Works can however be part of the exposition to be published.
+Works can however be embedded as part of an exposition to be reviewed & published.
 The author does not need to be a member of the portal user list in order to make a publication request to it.

-During the writing stage, it is common that the work in progress is shared with one or more other readers or collaborators.
+During the writing stage, it is common that the exposition in progress is shared with one or more other readers or collaborators.
 These collaborators can use the notes system to leave feedback.
 There are three types of collaboration roles:

 - supervisor (no edit permissions, but can leave notes)
 - co author (full edit permissions)